cockroachdb/docs/src/current/v22.1/ui-statements-page.md

 To search using the search field:

-1. Type a string over `Search Statements`. {% include_cached new-in.html version="v22.1.4" %} To search for exact terms in order, wrap the search string in quotes.
+1. Type a string over `Search Statements`. {% include new-in.md version="v22.1.4" %} To search for exact terms in order, wrap the search string in quotes.
 1. Press `Enter`.

     The list of statements is filtered by the string.